-Word recognition and understanding is essential to enable children to become skilled fluent readers and in Reception and Key Stage 1 great emphasis is placed on phonetical teaching and learning.
-These early years are crucial to establish the foundations for fluent reading, understanding and a love of literature.
+Word recognition and understanding is essential to enable children to become skilled and fluent readers.
+In Reception and Key Stage 1, we place great emphasis on teaching phonics and developing children's phonological awareness.
+These early years are crucial to establish the foundations for reading fluently and accurately, developing comprehension skills and fostering a love of reading and literature.

 Glossary of key words used in phonics

 Consonant-vowel-consonant-consonant words e.g. milk, belt